openvinotoolkit/open_model_zoo/models/public/octave-resnet-50-0.125/octave-resnet-50-0.125.md

 ### Original Model

-Object classifier according to ImageNet classes, name: `prob`,  shape: `1,1000`, output data format is `B,C`, where:
+Object classifier according to ImageNet classes, name: `prob`,  shape: `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in [0, 1] range

 ### Converted Model

-Object classifier according to ImageNet classes, name: `prob`,  shape: `1,1000`, output data format is `B,C`, where:
+Object classifier according to ImageNet classes, name: `prob`,  shape: `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in [0, 1] range

 ## Download a Model and Convert it into Inference Engine Format